How to crop and resize photos on your iPhone and iPad

 - Find the photo you would like to crop.

-- Tap the crop button in the lower left corner.
+- Tap the crop button in the lower right corner.
 It looks like a square with two arrows circling it.

-- Tap the crop box button in the lower right corner.
-It should be located above the Done icon.
+- Tap the crop box button in the upper right corner.
+It looks like three rectangles in one.

-Tap the size you would like to crop your photo to.
+- Tap the aspect ratio to which you want to crop your photo.

-When you are happy with the size of your image, tap Done and it will save to your photo library.

 That's all there is to it.
 Just keep in mind that the crop will save over the original version of the photo.
-If you want the original image back again, just change the crop ratio back again to original.
+If you want the original image back again, just change the crop ratio back again to the original.

-Once you're done you can wirelessly print it or send it off however you need to!
-Give it a try and let us know how it works for you!

-How to manually crop a photo
+How to manually crop a photo in Photos on iPhone and iPad

 Another option is to manually press and drag the crop border and manually move them into whatever size or shape you want.
-Manual cropping can be good if you're trying to fit a very specific size of frame or boarder.
+Manual cropping can be useful if you're trying to fit a particular size of frame or border.

 - Launch the Photos app.